careers-medical-examiner-990x358

 Stevenson University offers a fully online, 36-credit master’s degree in forensic science.
 The curriculum provides students the knowledge to identify, collect, and analyze forensic data and report this information in legal settings.
 Students also train in the quality assurance, quality control, and safety procedures characteristic of modern, accredited forensic science laboratories.
 Students may select one of two concentrations.

-The forensic biology concentration trains practitioners in examining and analyzing DNA as well as serological and immunological evidence.
+The forensic biology concentration trains practitioners in examining and analyzing DNA, serological, and immunological evidence.
 The forensic chemistry concentration trains professionals to analyze chemical and trace evidence and describe the analyses necessary to isolate and identify drugs and toxic substances.

 • Location: Owings Mills, MD